shashperera/smart-sl/README.md

 # smartsl-api

 # Description
 This project is a Spring Boot application.
-It has following layers
+It has following layers,

 ## Domain layer
 Layer that contains all Entities and DTO Objects to be used in the project.